helm/charts/stable/concourse/README.md

     < Insert the contents of your concourse-keys/worker_key.pub file >
 ```

-Alternativelly, you can provide those keys to `helm install` via parameters:
+Alternatively, you can provide those keys to `helm install` via parameters:

 ```console